vprashant3/taco-cloud/src/main/java/com/cleancode/Clean_Code_Notes.md

 ## Meaningful Names
     - Use intention revealing names
-    - Avoid disinformation while naming a vriable
+    - Avoid disinformation while naming a variable
     - Make meaningful distinctions between variable names to avoid confusion
     - Use pronouncable names so that they can be easily read and talked about
     - Use searchable names to quickly find places of usage and intent